LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 Then 1 minute before the satellite is predicted to appear above the horizon, the radio will beep.
 Press **Green** to cancel the alarm once it has started or turn the radio on / off or into and out of suspend mode to remove an existing alarm
-If the alarm is not cancelled after 1 minute it will automatically stop.
+If the alarm is not canceled after 1 minute it will automatically stop.

 **CPS Integration**